Tuff-as-nails-15/FVWM/README.md

 # FVWM
-This is the worst config i have ever seen, use at your own risk.
+use at your own risk.

 Dependencies